WetHat/MarkdownToHtml/markdown/2.3.1/New-HTMLTemplate.md

 ﻿# New-HTMLTemplate

-Create a customizable template directory for Markdown to HTML conversion.
+Create a customizable template directory for building HTML files from Markdown files.

 # Syntax
 ```PowerShell